Punta Gorda, Florida: Early history

 On December 3, 1887, dissatisfied with Trabue's lack of infrastructure development, 34 townspeople met at Hector's Billiard Parlor to discuss incorporation.
 The group voted to incorporate and rename the town after the Spanish name for the point on which it was located, Punta Gorda.
 Once Punta Gorda was officially incorporated, mayoral elections took place and a council was formed.
 The first mayor, W. H. Simmons, was elected.

 Phosphate was discovered on the banks of the Peace River just above Punta Gorda in 1888.
 Phosphate mined in the Peace River Valley was barged down the Peace River to Punta Gorda and Port Boca Grande, where it was loaded onto vessels for worldwide shipment.
 In 1896, the Florida Times-Union reported that phosphate mining was Punta Gorda's chief industry and that Punta Gorda was the world's greatest phosphate shipping point.
-By 1907, a railroad was built direct to Port Boca Grande, ending the brief phosphate shipping boom from Punta Gorda.
+By 1907, a railroad was built direct to Port Boca Grande, ending the brief phosphate-shipping boom from Punta Gorda.

 In 1890, Isaac Trabue appointed the first postmaster, Robert Meacham, an African American, as a deliberate affront to Kelly B. Harvey and those who had voted to change the name of the town from Trabue to Punta Gorda.

 The Punta Gorda Herald was founded by Robert Kirby Seward in 1893 and published weekly during its early years.
 The newspaper covered such events as rum-running, other smuggling activities, and lawlessness in general.
 It underwent many changes in both ownership and name, and today is known as The Charlotte Sun Herald.

-Early Punta Gorda greatly resembled the modern social climate of various classes living together and working together.
-While the regal Punta Gorda Hotel, at one point partly owned by Cornelius Vanderbilt, reflected the upper class, Punta Gorda was a pretty rough town, like most frontier towns.
-Its location at the end of the railway line spiked the crime rate, resulting in approximately 40 murders between 1890 and 1904.
+Early Punta Gorda greatly resembled the modern social climate of various classes living and working together.
+While the regal Punta Gorda Hotel, at one point partly owned by Cornelius Vanderbilt, reflected the upper class, Punta Gorda was a generally rough town, like most frontier towns.
+Its location at the end of the railway line spiked the crime rate, resulting in about 40 murders between 1890 and 1904.
 This included City Marshal John H. Bowman, who was shot and killed in his front parlor on January 29, 1903, in view of his family.